 The University of Arizona Respiratory Protection Program (RPP) is a joint effort by Research Laboratory & Safety Services, Risk Management Services, and Occupational Health.
 RLSS provides hazard assessments and respirator fit testing to the University of Arizona research community.
 All UA employees must use the following process to be evaluated, cleared, trained, fit tested, and purchase respirators at the University of Arizona.

 The process for enrolling into the RPP and obtaining respiratory protection at the University of Arizona is as follows:

 1. Initiate request via the online respiratory protection form

-3. Schedule and complete the training and fit testing
+3. Complete the training and schedule fit testing

 4. Use existing or purchase new respirators from Facilities Management (FM)